UNC Systems Genetics Core

 Collaborative Cross mice

 Once the lines of the CC become at least 90% homozygous, they will be made available to other researchers to use.
-These mice will be available to any investigator at any institution for internal use.
+These strains of mice will be available to any investigator at any institution for internal use.
 However, the CC mice come with conditions of use such that they cannot be bred for and/or redistributed without prior consent from the originators of the CC line.
 The COU and ordering can be found under the "Ordering" tab.

 To see the available CC RI lines please see "Available Lines"